stjohnjohnson/smartthings-mqtt-bridge/README.md

 # Configuration

 The bridge has one yaml file for configuration.
-Currently we only have two items you can set:
+Currently we only have three items you can set:

 ```
 ---